Resources

 Behind the Numbers

 Every year, the government collects housing cost data for about 300 military housing areas across the U.S., including Alaska and Hawaii.
-With help from local military housing offices and input from nearby commands, the cost of adequate housing units in that area or a particular neighborhood is determined.
+With help from local military housing offices and input from nearby commands, the cost of adequate housing units in a particular area or neighborhood is determined.

 Factors also include the median current market rent and the average cost of utilities such as electricity, heat, water, and sewer.

-The Department of Defense carefully calculates BAH rates.
-It creates six housing profiles to account for different home types and the number of bedrooms in each area.
-Then, the department calculates the rates for each pay grade, distinguishing between those with and without dependents, to determine the final BAH amounts
+The Department of War (DOW) carefully calculates BAH rates.
+It creates six housing profiles to account for different home types and the number of bedrooms in each locale.
+Then, the department calculates the rates for each pay grade, distinguishing between those with and without dependents, to determine the final BAH amounts.

 What BAH Is Intended to Cover